-Gravenhurst is a town of 11,000 year-round residents, located 168 kms north of Toronto, and is gateway to the Muskoka Lakes.
+Gravenhurst is a town of 11,000 year-round residents, located 168 kms north of Toronto and is gateway to the Muskoka Lakes.
 This town is rich in both tradition and natural beauty, lots of fine restaurants. and is the cultural heart of Muskoka.
 The restored 1901 Opera House hosts outstanding theatre all summer long, and other events the year round.
 Sagamo Park is host to Muskoka Gallery by the Bay, which features many local artisans.
 Gull Lake Park features summer outdoor concerts with “Music on the Barge” on Sundays.
+Heading north on Highway 11, its 175 km North Bay on Highway 11, where you can connect to either the Main Route #17 of the Trans-Canada or take the Ontario Northern Route of the Trans-Canada #11 west to Nipigon,

 Gravenhurst has been home to the Steamship Segwun since 1887, and you can take a nightly Sunset Dinner Cruise on Lake Muskoka (in season).
 Take a daytime Ontario boat cruise on the Steamship Segwun, Wenonah or Wanda from Gravenhurst.